Thursday, May 22, 2025 • Welcome to the 100% Nonsense-Free Zone!

 If you use a smartphone, chances are you’re already using some online backup solution via Apple’s iCloud (iDevices) or Google’s Drive/Photos apps (Android).

-For computer users, this type of backup is excellent when you have small amounts of lightweight data, such as Word or Excel documents.
+This type of backup is excellent for computer users who have small amounts of lightweight data, such as Word or Excel documents.

 If you have more, consider getting a fast broadband connection and prepare to pay for the extra online storage space.